- Type of qualification

 Specialisations

-- Enhance their careers and commitment to lifelong learning
+- Stay career-ready and committed to lifelong learning

 Related qualification: EMBA